RandyLedbetter/em_hmm_vitirbi/README.txt

 1. Install Node.js
 2. Unzip the project folder and change directory into the folder
 3. type node server.js
-4. Open a web browser and type localhost:3000 in the topside navigation bar.
+4. Open a web browser and type localhost:3001 in the topside navigation bar.

-Alternatively, you can just open up a web browser and type randyledbetter.com:3000 in the topside navigation bar and run the program from a remote server.